Everything you need to know about Versant by Pearson tests

 What are the Versant tests?

-The Versant tests are designed to measure an individual’s abilities in all or some of the four skills; speaking, writing, listening, or reading.
+The Versant by Pearson tests are designed to measure an individual’s abilities in all or some of the four skills; speaking, writing, listening, or reading.
 They vary in length from between 17 to 50 minutes, and the results are available immediately afterwards.

 There are four Versant products available, and they differ depending on which skills are considered most relevant to the candidates, or their places of work and study.
 It is possible to focus specifically on speaking or writing, for example, instead of a candidate’s entire skill set.